polyipseity/information/general/eigenvalues and eigenvectors.md

 > [!tip] tips
 >
 > - geometric interpretation of left eigenvectors ::: The geometric interpretation of left eigenvectors is slightly different as row vectors are conventionally thought of as [hyperplanes](hyperplane.md) ($n - 1$-dimensional [subspace](linear%20subspace.md)) instead, with the direction of a row vector being the [normal](normal%20(geometry).md) of the corresponding hyperplane.
 (Also see [dual basis](dual%20basis.md).)
-Under this interpretation, left eigenvectors are identified with hyperplanes through the origin that are perpendicular to the row vectors that are sent to themselves or the set of zero $\set 0$ after applying $A$.
+Under this interpretation, left eigenvectors are identified with hyperplanes through the origin that are perpendicular to the row vectors that are sent to themselves or the set of zero $\set 0$ after applying $A^{-1}$.

 ### diagonalization and the eigendecomposition